sam-github/pcap-lua/README.txt

 Return is bytes sent on success, or nil,emsg on failure.

+-- dumper = cap:dump_open(fname)

+Open a dump file to write packets to.

+An fname of "-" is a synonym for stdout.

+Note that the dumper object is independent of the cap object, once it's created (so the cap object can be closed if its not going to be used).

+-- dumper:close()

+Manually close a dumper object, freeing it's resources (this will happen on garbage collection if not done explicitly).

 -- dumper = dumper:dump(pkt, [timestamp, [wirelen]])

-pkt to dump
+pkt is the packet to write to the dumpfile.

-timestamp of packet, defaults to 0, meaning the current time wire length of packet, defaults to pkt's length
+timestamp of packet, defaults to 0, meaning the current time.

+wirelen was the original length of the packet before being truncated to header (defaults to length of header, the correct value if it was not truncated).

+If only the header of the packet is available, wirelen should be set to the original packet length before it was truncated.
+Also, be very careful to not write a header that is longer than the caplen (which will 65535 unless a different value was specified in open_live or open_dead), the pcap file will not be valid.

 Returns self on sucess.
 Returns nil and an error msg on failure.